 Pick Out a Daring Color

 The most common car color in the US is black.
 White comes in a close second.
 It seems most consumers prefer neutral hues.
 However, there are plenty of drivers who would rather have a bold, daring color.
-There’s only one problem; most people find out the hard way the repainting a vehicle is a long, tedious, and expensive process.
+There’s only one problem; most people find out the hard way that repainting a vehicle is a long, tedious, and expensive process.
 That’s why car wraps have grown in popularity.

 A car wrap is a vinyl cover that fits snugly around the vehicle’s body.
 It covers the existing paint color completely.
 Car wraps are fully customizable, and there are no design limitations.
 Drivers can choose from a wide array of colors, including basic silver to neon green.
 Those looking for something even more eye-catching can even opt for a colorful geometric pattern.
 The sky is the limit!